 A key concern for City of Melbourne is the potential negative impacts of the elevated rail line (viaduct and embankment) on Royal Park.
-A poorly designed solution will overshadow significant areas of parkland, interrupt the open parkland vistas from within or to Royal Park.
+A poorly designed solution will overshadow significant areas of parkland, interrupt the open parkland vistas from within or to Royal Park and introduce undesirable noise and light impacts.
 The LXRP design must:

-- minimise the size and height of structures - reduce the clearance over Park Street - reduce the number of structures above the rail track - reduce the visual impact of the viaduct, structural pillars and embankments by using soft landscaping and planting to screen the railway.
+- · minimise the size and height of structures - reduce the clearance over Park Street - reduce the number of structures above the rail track - reduce the visual impact of the viaduct, structural pillars and embankments by using soft landscaping and planting to screen the railway - · minimise light and noise emissions from the elevated rail line - minimise potential vandalism and graffiti of the structures.